goshiphq/goship-cms/content/blog/oem-parts-shipping-guide.md

 postedAt: "1632945020810"
 news: false
 description: OEM stands for Original Equipment Manufacturer.
-Learn more about OEM parts and the best shipping methods for them in this blog.
+Learn more about OEM parts transportation and choose the best shipping methods for them in this blog.
-keywords: oem parts
+keywords: oem parts, oem
 altText: oem parts
-image: images/oem-parts.jpg
+image: images/goship-blog-16-.png
 ---
 Are you debating between an OEM vs. aftermarket parts for your business?
 Shipping OEM parts can be time-consuming, expensive, and risky.
 You will need to find ways on how to transport your OEM products securely and on time.
 Find out the difference between an OEM and aftermarket parts and the best shipping methods if you opt for OEM parts.

 ## OEM Parts Definition